Davidevlops/JS-DSA/numerical-algorithms.md

 console.log("Solution (Gaussian Elimination):", gaussianElimination(A, b));
 ```

-2. LU Decomposition
+## 2. LU Decomposition

-Instead of transforming the matrix multiple times, LU Decomposition splits
+Instead of transforming the matrix multiple times, LU Decomposition splits $A$ into two simpler matrices:
-𝐴
-A into two simpler matrices:

-𝐴
-=
+$$A = L \times U$$
-𝐿
-×
-𝑈
-A=L×U

-where

-𝐿
+where:
-L is a lower triangular matrix,
+- $L$ is a lower triangular matrix,

-𝑈
-U is an upper triangular matrix.
+- $U$ is an upper triangular matrix.

-This makes solving for multiple
-𝑏
-b vectors efficient — useful in machine learning and simulations.
+This makes solving for multiple $\mathbf{b}$ vectors efficient — useful in machine learning and simulations.

 ### JavaScript Implementation

 ```javascript
 function luDecomposition(A) {
   const n = A.length;